cptjabberwock/SplatoonPresetsList/JP presets translated/Palace-of-The-Dead-Radar (translated).md

    * Approximate the detection range of mimic (Pomander of Alteration)

 * Mandragora Sensing Range **(WIP)**
-   * Display a light blue circle around Pygmaioi Mandragora (radius : 14m + target hitbox)
+   * Display a light blue circle around Pygmaioi Mandragoras (radius : 14m + target hitbox)
    * Approximate the detection range of mandragora (Pomander of Alteration)

 * Turning Enemies **(I don't see the point of this layout when you add all others)**